 Education Quality Needs To Be Uplifted

-By this, I wish to speak about the basic education in government schools.
-Lot of finance has been allotted to this sector but still, classrooms have broken benches, schools have low pass percentage and a big chunk of teachers take this job for granted.
+By this, I wish to speak about basic education in government schools.
+A lot of finance has been allotted to this sector but still, classrooms have broken benches, schools have low pass percentage and a big chunk of teachers take this job for granted.

 Sports Needs To Be Sports And Less Politics

 From personal experience, playing well in a national camp for a month and then suddenly, seeing a minister’s son or a senior coach’s son get selected without any effort hurts.
 It hurts not the sentiments, but the spirit of sportsmanship that students like me genuinely work for.